Buying an Existing Franchise: What to Look For In The FDD and Franchise Agreement.

 By Richard Bayer, Partner, Einbinder & Dunn LLP

-In this article we are going to shed light on some of the unique concerns inherent with purchasing an existing franchised business and offer some insight on how to use certain franchise documents to better understand the business being purchased.
+In this article we shed light on some of the unique concerns inherent with purchasing an existing franchised business and offer some insight on how to use certain franchise documents to better understand the business being purchased.
 Hopefully, this can help a potential buyer plan for a purchase of an existing franchised business, whether buying from a franchisor or from a franchisee.

 Purchasing an existing franchised business from either the franchisor or an existing franchisee can prove to be a sound alternative to developing a brand-new franchised business.
 Doing so may combine the benefits traditionally associated with the purchase of a new franchise with the benefits of acquiring a non-franchised existing business.
 For example, the buyer of an existing franchise can often avoid the difficulties of introducing the concept to that geographic area, thereby saving substantial start-up marketing costs.
 Purchasing an existing business eliminates the need to conduct demographic studies, site-analysis, lease negotiations and finally, build out of the space.
 Further, inheriting existing employees can save the buyer from spending significant time and resources building out a capable team of sales and operational professionals.
 Of course, a franchise resale buyer can achieve other benefits, such as improving operating efficiencies, reducing supplier and labor expenses, creating synergies between the franchised business and other operations, but that isn’t the focus of this article.
 This isn’t to say that purchasing an existing franchise comes without its challenges, both business-related and legal.